MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-tracing-serial-lot-numbers.md

 The first task of defects management is to investigate where the defective items came from and where they were used.
 This investigation is based on historic data and is made easier by searching through item tracking entries using the **Item Tracing** page.

 The second task of defects management is to determine whether the traced items are planned for in open documents, such as non-posted sales orders or consumption journals.
-This work is performed on the **Navigate** page.
-You can use the Navigate feature to search all kinds of database records.
+This work is performed on the **** page.
+You can use the Find Entries feature to search all kinds of database records.

 ## <a name="about-this-walkthrough"></a>About This Walkthrough